saifalhroub/nopCommerce-store/Login.md

 | TC-FUNCV-1.1 | Validate remember me checkbox functionality | High  | User is on registration page, and all fields are filled with valid data |

 **Steps:**
-1. Click on remember me checkbox
+1. Check the Remember me checkbox
 2.  logout
 3. Click inside the email field
 5. Select the email suggested to you